kailinzhang1031/Linear-Algebra/Lecture-6.md

 # Lecture 6 Column Space and Null Space

-This lecture focuses on studying subspaces, including column spaces and null spaces of a matrix.
+This lecture focuses on studying subspaces, including column spaces and nullspaces of a matrix.

 ## Review of subspaces